Please see below newsletter to help support with keeping your child safe online….

 YOUTUBE AND TIKTOK – ONLINE HOAXES AND CHALLENGES

-Recently there has been an increase in the number of online hoaxes and challenges appearing on social media including Youtube and Tiktok.
+There has been an increase in the number of online hoaxes and challenges appearing on social media including YouTube and TikTok.

 Below is some information/guidance relating to these reports: